 Project management and change management

 In the context of a change initiative - what is project management?
-It is the delivery of the capability that with careful Programme Management will lead to the realisation of the business benefit envisaged in the organisational strategy.
+It is the delivery of those capabilities that within the framework of Programme Management will facilitat the achievement or realisation of the intended business benefits.

 Project management and programme management